 Norway is known for having universities that only require semester fees payment but not a single penny on tuition fees.
 This is the main reason why many international students choose Norway for studying abroad.
 Free education in Norway for Indian students and international students is possible.

 However, having no tuition fee in universities in Norway does not mean that you get to study for free.
 There are still several fees, taxes, and expenses you need to cover.
-We are here to provide you with tips and advice so that you can study in Norway for free.
+We are here to provide you with tips and advice so that you can study in Norway at very low cost.

 How to Study in Norway for Free